raspberrypi/documentation/remote-access/vnc/README.md

 ## Service mode

 In this mode, VNC Server will attach to a display which is enabled on the Raspberry Pi itself: remote access to the graphical desktop will be permitted.
-Note that some Raspberry Pis do not have a display enabled unless a screen is attached.
+Note that some Raspberry Pis do not have a display enabled unless a screen is attached: if this is the case you will see a message that reads "cannot currently show the desktop".
+If you see this message, it is recommended that you use [virtual desktop mode](#virtual) instead of service mode.
+(Alternatively, you can force the Raspberry Pi's display to be enabled by setting a specific display mode using `raspi-config`).

 If you need to change the resolution of the graphical desktop, from the menu choose `Preferences` and click on `Screen Configuration`.
 You can also use the command line tool `raspi-config`.